Ultra-Small-Angle, Small-Angle, and Diffraction (Wide-Angle) X-ray Scattering

-Instrument is available to users in commissioning mode, located 20IDB until APS-U shutdown in April 2023.
+Instrument is NOT available to users during APS-U shutdown

-The USAXS/SAXS/WAXS facility offers world-unique capabilities to wide range of communities in physics, chemistry, materials science, polymers, food science, biology, and many others.
+The USAXS/SAXS/WAXS facility offers world-unique capabilities to users in physics, chemistry, materials science, polymers, food science, biology, and many others.
 Data are measured over about:

 - 5 decades in sizes - from approximately 6 microns to less than 1 Angstrom